terraform-viettelidc/terraform-provider-vcloud/website/docs/d/catalog_media.html.markdown

 # vcd\_catalog\_media

-Provides a VMware Cloud Director Catalog media data source.
+Provides a Viettel IDC Cloud Catalog media data source.
 A Catalog media can be used to reference a catalog media and use its data within other resources or data sources.

 Supported in provider *v2.5+*